kny5/fabacademy_antonio_anaya/docs/assignments/week13.md

-# 4. Computer controlled cutting
+# 13. Applications and implications

 This week I worked on defining my final project idea and started to getting used to the documentation process.